-One of the objectives of the on-site park visitor survey was to provide an assessment of customer satisfaction on a site-specific basis.
-The site-specific survey findings (based on Wave 1 and Wave 2 site-specific reports) illustrate that TPWD is providing quality service to its state park customers and that they are satisfied with the offerings at state parks.
+The primary objective of the on-site state park visitor survey was to provide an assessment of customer satisfaction on a statewide basis.
+The statewide survey findings illustrate that TPWD is providing quality service to its state park customers and that they are satisfied with the offerings at state parks.
+About 94% of state park visitors were either very satisfied or satisfied with their park visit.